How Much Is In A Cup Of Water

 Use the Right Measuring Tools

 The foundation of accurate measurement lies in using the appropriate tools.
-For liquids, always opt for liquid measuring cups.
+And for liquids, always opt for liquid measuring cups.
 These are typically clear and allow you to see the liquid level clearly.
 Unlike dry measuring cups, which are meant to be filled to the brim and leveled off, liquid measuring cups have a spout to prevent spills and markings on the side to indicate volume.

 Measure at Eye Level

 One of the most common mistakes in measuring liquids is not reading the measurement at eye level.
 When you look at a liquid in a measuring cup from above or below, the level can appear higher or lower than it actually is due to parallax error.
 To avoid this, place the measuring cup on a flat, level surface and bend down so that your eye is at the same level as the liquid.
-This will ensure that you're reading the measurement accurately.
+This will check that you're reading the measurement accurately.

 Account for Temperature